8426THMY/SDLOpenGLBase/README.md

 # SDLOpenGLBase
-An application framework I am currently working on using SDL and the OpenGL graphics API.
+An graphical application framework built using SDL2 and the OpenGL graphics API.
 This is very far from completion, meaning most of the code is temporary, but I am working on it actively.
 Despite that, I will probably only push major changes to Github, so updates will likely be rare.

 Features that need to be completed: